 General tips for those who are fasting

-When breaking fast, avoid taking sudden large intakes of sugars and fatty foods, which can disturb your metabolism and cause dizziness, fatigue or indigestion.
+When breaking fast, avoid taking sudden large intakes of sugars and fatty foods, which can disturb your metabolism and cause dizziness, fatigue, or indigestion.

-International SOS doctors advise that you should break your fast with a date, yoghurt and water and then wait for 10 minutes before consuming foods that are rich in minerals and vitamins.
+International SOS doctors advise that you should break your fast with a date, yoghurt, and water and then wait for 10 minutes before consuming foods that are rich in minerals and vitamins.

 Avoiding foods that are high in fat and sugar may be a little hard with restaurant dishes, so perhaps break your fast with lighter foods first before consuming a bigger meal.

 It’s tempting to skip sahur if you’re tired.
 But it’s important to take it during your travels in order to have sufficient energy to get you through the day.
-Choose foods that contain complex carbohydrates such as whole-grain bread, barley and lentils, which help store and provide energy.
+Choose foods that contain complex carbohydrates such as whole-grain bread, barley, and lentils, which help store and provide energy.

 Getting your hands on food for sahur can be tricky as not all hotels provide 24-hour room service.
-It’s a good idea to stock up food the night before.
+It’s a good idea to stock up on food the night before.